 A mentor is someone who shares their knowledge, skills and/or experience, to help another to develop and grow.

 Unlike facilitation and coaching, mentoring always involves sharing your knowledge and skills with your mentees and inspiring them to develop themselves.
-During the Distributed Bootcamp you'll need to act as a mentor to participants.
-This might involve one-to-one conversations with participants or small groups, sharing guidance in Slack or via Loom videos, troubleshooting problems that individuals or groups are having, etc.
+This might involve one-to-one conversations with others in your organisation, sharing guidance in Slack or via Loom videos, or troubleshooting problems that individuals are having.

 Core Mentoring Skills

-In addition to the fundamental skills, the skills below are important to mentors...
+In addition to the fundamental skills above, the skills below are important to mentors...

 - Inspire - Your role as a mentor is to help folks develop and grow.
 Some of the best mentoring involves providing a little targeted advice and a whole lot of inspiration!